Women Who Kill

-This movie is is one big metaphor.
-Essentially it’s a queer rom com which means the horror/suspense elements are, in my experience, innate.
-Growing up in Florida with a religious background, it took me many years to heal from being told that being queer = you were going to hell.
+This movie is one big metaphor.
+Essentially it’s a queer rom-com which means the horror/suspense elements are, in my experience, innate.
+Growing up in Florida with a religious background, it took me many years to heal from being told that being queer equals you were going to hell.
 From early on, there’s a death/doom feeling associated with love.
 So Morgan is coming from that place; her fear of commitment isn’t based on her current situation, it’s based on a history of thinking something bad is lurking just around the corner even if it’s just an opportunity for love and happiness.

 I enjoyed the elements satirizing lesbian culture: co-dependent exes, softball, getting drunk at Ginger's, obsessive new love, every lesbian knowing every other lesbian, and queer podcasts...
 Have these tropes passed into mainstream culture enough to be recognizable or are you claiming lesbian culture as your subject matter in a way that you'd care to elaborate on?

 I don’t know that these stereotypes/tropes are part of mainstream culture.
 In order for that to happen, we’d have to have more queer shows and films distributed.
 That’s not to say they aren’t out there and that audiences don’t want to see them, it’s that the gatekeepers just don’t see the worth of us.
 A lot of the jokes I write are for queer people and if they are missed by mainstream culture, that’s fine.
 It’s like a little wink to the community that has supported me all these years.
 That said, outside of some inside humor, I think the overall story is universal as I’m interested in telling stories that connect our experiences rather than divide them.